openjdk/jdk/doc/hotspot-style.md

 ### Memory Allocation

-Do not use the standard global allocation and deallocation functions (global `operator new` and related functions).
+Do not use the standard global allocation and deallocation functions (global `operator new` and related functions), other than the non-allocating forms of those functions.
 Use of these functions by HotSpot code is disabled for some platforms.

 Rationale: HotSpot often uses "resource" or "arena" allocation.
 Even where heap allocation is used, the standard global functions are